nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

 ```
 In addition to describing the rule as text, you can also describe the memberships and roles that are included in the rule.

+### The Representation Rule Class
+Some signatory rights are assigned to roles.
+In addition to the role, it specifies how many role holders are needed for the rule to be fulfilled.
+If the number of role holders can be quantified, then the property ncvb:minNumbersOfRoleHolders is used, e.g. 1, 2 or 3.

+Some rules have a non-numeric quantification of role holders.
+For example, "_all_ the board members jointly" and "_The majority of_ the board members".